softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule750/getUserData.md

 ---
 title: "getUserData"
-description: "Retrieve an array containing a single string of custom user data for a hardware order."
+description: "Retrieve an array containing a single string of custom user data for a hardware order.
+Max size is 16 kb."
 layout: "method"
 tags:
     - "method"